Conveniently located to serve The Woodlands, Houston, and Shenandoah

 There are also points to consider with the newer techniques.
 For example, in UAL, the heat from the ultrasound device used to liquefy the fat cells may cause injury to the skin or deeper tissues.
 Also, you should be aware that even though UAL has been performed successfully on several thousand people worldwide, the long-term effects of ultrasound energy on the body are not yet known.

 In the tumescent and super-wet techniques, the anesthetic fluid that is injected may cause lidocaine toxicity (if the solution’s lidocaine content is too high), or the collection of fluid in the lungs (if too much fluid is administered).

 The scars from liposuction are small and strategically placed to be hidden from view.
 However, imperfections in the final appearance are not uncommon after lipoplasty.
-The skin surface may be irregular, asymmetric or even baggy, especially in the older patient.
+The skin surface may be irregular, asymmetric, or even baggy, especially in older patient.
 Numbness and pigmentation changes may occur.
 Sometimes, additional surgery may be recommended.